Short Professional Bio Examples for the UK Market.

 7. Career Goals.
 If you have a clear target you’re working towards, you might find it useful to include your career goals.

-For example, if you’re an artist working on a project where you paint something every day for a year, it might make sense to include a reference to it in your career goals.
-However, if you’re creating a professional bio for your LinkedIn profile that your colleagues and employer might see, you probably won’t want to include any career goals that involve you quitting your job.
+For example, if you’re an artist working on a project where you paint something every day for a year, you may consider including a reference to it in your career goals.
+However, if you’re creating a professional bio for your LinkedIn profile that your colleagues and employer might see, you probably won’t want to include any career goals that involve you leaving your current job.

 Good to know.